ghiscoding/slickgrid-universal/docs/grid-functionalities/Export-to-Excel.md

 ### Cell Value Parser
 This is not recommended but if you have no other ways, you can also provide a `valueParserCallback` callback function to override what the system detected.
 This callback function is available for both `excelExportOptions` (regular cells) and `groupTotalsExcelExportOptions` (grouping total cells)

+> **Note** the original implementation of both `valueParserCallback` had separate arguments but that expanded into way too many arguments than original planned and so I decided to merge them into a single `args` which includes base arguments (`columnDef`, `gridOptions`, `excelFormatId`, `stylesheet`, `dataRowIdx`, and depending on the type you will also have `dataContext` for regular cell OR `groupType` for grouping cell)

 ```ts
 this.columnDefinitions = [
   {